 - At first, you may feel overwhelmed, but eventually, your body and will respond to it.
 After a Thai spa, you would feel very light, and your muscles to be more flexible and calm.
 You might also feel exhausted at first, but it’s going to get better after a few minutes.

 - The best way to enjoy a traditional Thai spa is to free your mind and body and leave the job for the therapist.
 He/She knows best, and you can feel rejuvenated only when you lie down without worrying.

-- Most of the Thai massage centres have females doing Thai spa for women and men for men.
+- Most of the Thai massage centers have females doing Thai spa for women and men for men.
 In some shops, men masseuse can attend female clients.
-If you are not comfortable, you can inform, and they’ll understand.
+If you are not comfortable, you can inform them, and they’ll understand.

 - There is no reason to be scared to enjoy a Thai spa because of shady parlours offering happing endings.
 There are regular spa houses as well as adult Thai massage centres.
 You can identify by checking reviews online.
 If not, head to the ones where there are customers already present and choose the Thai spa centres with open curtains and along the main streets.

 - There are no oils used in a traditional Thai massage.
 So if you are opposed to the use of oils, you’ll not have to worry.
 Oil massage is usually done as a prelude to sex services, so it comes under adult stuff most of the time.

 - There are basically these types of Thai massages you can see in shops – Traditional Thai spa, foot massage, oil massage, Neck, and head massage, and body scrub.